Kara4Sea/Credit_Risk_Analysis/README.md

   ![SMOTE_imbalanced](https://user-images.githubusercontent.com/110419577/213525364-bd1833fb-001b-466c-99b6-8e16c657b8b8.png)

-* Cluster Centroids Resampler (Undersampling)
+* Cluster Centroids Resampler (Undersampling) - Cluster centroid undersampling is akin to SMOTE.
+The algorithm identifies clusters of the majority class, then generates synthetic data points, called centroids, that are representative of the clusters.
+The majority class is then undersampled down to the size of the minority class.
   * Balanced Accuracy Scores
   * Precision Scores
   * Recall Scores

-* SMOTEENN (Combination Sampling)
+* SMOTEENN (Combination Sampling) - Oversample the minority class with SMOTE.
+Clean the resulting data with an undersampling strategy.
+If the two nearest neighbors of a data point belong to two different classes, that data point is dropped.
   * Balanced Accuracy Scores
   * Precision Scores
   * Recall Scores

-* Balanced Random Forest Classifier
+* Balanced Random Forest Classifier - In random undersampling, randomly selected instances from the majority class are removed until the size of the majority class is reduced, typically to that of the minority class.
   * Balanced Accuracy Scores
   * Precision Scores
   * Recall Scores

-* Easy Ensemble AdaBoost Classifier
+* Easy Ensemble AdaBoost Classifier - These simple trees are weak learners because they are created by randomly sampling the data and creating a decision tree for only that small portion of data.
+And since they are trained on a small piece of the original data, they are only slightly better than a random guess.
+However, many slightly better than average small decision trees can be combined to create a strong learner, which has much better decision-making power.

   * Balanced Accuracy Scores
   * Precision Scores
   * Recall Scores